Best's Disease

 Uveitis is inflammation inside the eye’s middle layer that can cause redness, pain, and blurred vision, potentially leading to permanent damage without prompt care.

 Dr. Rosenfarb treats many rare and complex eye conditions.
-If yours isn’t listed, book a free consultation to discuss your case.
+If yours isn’t listed, book an acuvision assessment call to discuss your case.